RyKaj/Documentation/InfrastructureArchitecture/Microservice-Anti-Patterns.md

 [Figure 1-2](https://www.oreilly.com/ideas/microservices-antipatterns-and-pitfalls#fig_102).

 ![](https://d3ansictanv2wj.cloudfront.net/mapr_0102-d855332b87b6d933ed19a6e1e63f988c.png)
-.iimagesdata-driven-2apng .confluence-external-resource
-.confluence-content-image-border height="400"}

 Figure 1-2.
 Extra data migration after service granularity adjustment

-My good friend and fellow O\'Reilly author Alan Beaulieu ( *Learning SQL*) once told me \"Data is a corporate asset, not an application asset.\" Given Alan\'s statement, you can gain an appreciation for the risk involved and the concerns raised with continually migrating data.
+My good friend and fellow O\'Reilly author Alan Beaulieu ( *Learning SQL*) once told me \"Data is a corporate asset, not an application asset."
+Given Alan\'s statement, you can gain an appreciation for the risk involved and the concerns raised with continually migrating data.
 Data migrations are complex and error-prone---much more so than source code migrations.
 Optimally you want to migrate the data for each service